 \section{Numerical experiments}

-In this section, we present a numerical experiment on the decentralized fused lasso problem to test different choices of the coefficient matrices, which correspond to different graph structures, in Algorithm~\ref{algo:full}.
-We also investigate the influence of step sizes and the relaxation parameter on the performance of the algorithm.
+In this section, we present a numerical experiment on the decentralized fused LASSO (least absolute shrinkage and selection operator) problem to test different choices of the coefficient matrices, which correspond to different graph structures, in Algorithm~\ref{algo:full}.
+We also investigate the influence of stepsizes and the relaxation parameter on the performance of the algorithm.

-\paragraph{Fused lasso:} The famous lasso problem (least absolute shrinkage and selection operator) is to find a sparse least square solution of a linear system via $\ell_1$-penalization.
-The fused lasso \cite{TSRZK05} extends the classical lasso in the sense that it encourages the sparsity of not only the solution but also the differences between adjacent components of the solution, i.e., the flatness of the solution.
-Specifically, given $\mu,\nu\in(0,+\infty)$, the fused lasso can be written as
+\paragraph{Fused LASSO:} The famous LASSO problem is to find a sparse least squares solution of a linear system via $\ell_1$-penalization.
+The fused LASSO \cite{TSRZK05} extends the classical LASSO in the sense that it encourages the sparsity of not only the solution but also the differences between adjacent components of the solution, i.e., the flatness of the solution.
+Specifically, given $\mu,\nu\in(0,+\infty)$, the fused LASSO can be written as